Taxi Transfer to Cala Major – Getting from Airport to Cala Major

 All taxis in Mallorca calculate fares using a taxi metre; they charge a supplement for picking up at the airport and for working after 10 pm at night and on weekends and holidays.

 While a taxi may seem like a great option given that Cala Major is so close to the airport, there are some drawbacks to consider.
 Firstly, taxis in Mallorca are strictly regulated and are only ever allowed to carry a maximum of four passengers.
 This also includes babies and there is no wiggle room or turning a blind eye to the rule.
 If you are travelling in a group, you may have too much luggage and be forced to take two taxis.
-Also, people with reduced mobility will not find taxis very accommodating, which is why we recommend ordering a Private Airport Transfer if you have special needs or require a child safety seat.
+Airport taxis don’t usually carry child safety seats and people with reduced mobility may not find taxis very accommodating.

 In case you were not aware, Palma airport is the third busiest in Spain after Barcelona and Madrid and can be particularly busy during the summer.